Ops Command Center v3.2.1

 • Patient preferences and availability

-• Provider schedules and preferred procedure types
+• Provider schedules and procedure preferences

 • Operatory equipment requirements